jgcc133/MartialArtsApparelBot/doc/DEV.md

 Next Steps: Query two layer deep folders and store the IDs in Trawler.pointers or Trawler.payloads Next steps: Merge back to main, then add in long term logging (add timestamp and save to log.yml) Next Steps: Post the data (pictures, with text / tags) back to telegram

+29 Dec 23:
+2-Layer deep folders queried and stored in Trawler.pointers